MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathRenameExtension](/windows/desktop/api/shlwapi/nf-shlwapi-pathrenameextensiona) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathRenameExtension](/windows/win32/api/shlwapi/nf-shlwapi-pathrenameextensionw) .

-## <a name="skiproot"></a> ATLPath::SkipRoot
+## <a name="skiproot"></a>ATLPath:: SkipRoot

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathSkipRoot](/windows/desktop/api/shlwapi/nf-shlwapi-pathskiproota).
+Bu işlev [PathSkipRoot](/windows/win32/api/shlwapi/nf-shlwapi-pathskiprootw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi